Robert-van-Engelen/119-Practical-Programs-for-the-TRS-80-Pocket-Computer/README.md

 The 119 programs were tested and converted to wav files.
 Five programs had minor bugs that were fixed.

-The program title, the stating page number describing the program and input, the Basic source file, the Basic image size, and program labels are listed in the table below.
+The program title, the starting page number describing the program and input, the Basic source file, the Basic image size, and program labels are listed in the table below.
 Data `A()` means that the program may use array values `A(27)` and above to store application data.
 If insufficient memory is available to allocate `A(27)` and higher, then the program may terminate with a memory error.

 | title | page | file | size | data | labels |
 | ----- | ---- | ---- | ---- | ---- | ------ |